01 of 05

 Removing Nitrate and Phosphate From Aquarium Water

-There are a number of products on the market which will remove nitrate and phosphate from your aquarium water.
-Some are filter pads that absorb nitrate or phosphate that can be added into the filter chamber, and periodically replaced.
+Several products on the market will remove nitrate and phosphate from your aquarium water.
+Some are filter pads that absorb nitrate or phosphate that can be added into the filter chamber and periodically replaced.
 Several commercial solutions are available that can be added to the aquarium water to bind certain chemicals, as lowering them in the water will reduce the nutrients available for algae growth.